TjerkZ/S3-Dreamcatcher/Learing outcomes/6 Requirements and Design.md

 ![Eeventify-backend-diagram](https://github.com/TjerkZ/S3-Dreamcatcher/blob/main/assets/eevenity-backend-diagram.png)

 At the start of the project, we planned out how we wanted the backend to work.
 And after some time we settled on the picture above.
 This way we could all work on a service or deployment of these in my case and have more progress.
-The architecture that we made turntout to be quite good.
-This is without a doubt the best thouth out project i have work on.
+The architecture that we made turned out to be quite good.
+This is without a doubt the best thought-out project I have worked on.

-In our desing every service is run in a docker container and functions on its own.
-To access the services we set up a gateway that routes to the correct service. each service has is onw porpose and uses its own database.
+In our design, every service is run in a docker container and functions on its own.
+To access the services we set up a gateway that routes to the correct service. each service has its purpose and uses its own database.

 ### Source
 - [What is microservices architecture?](https://cloud.google.com/learn/what-is-microservices-architecture)